cloudant-labs/graphdb-slate/source/includes/guides/mvcc.md

 Every document in a Cloudant database has a `_rev` field indicating its revision number.
 You must specify the previous `_rev` when [updating a document](#update) or else your request will fail and return a [409 error](#errors).

-You can query a particular revision using its `_rev`, however, older revisions are regularly deleted by a process called [compaction](http://en.wikipedia.org/wiki/Data_compaction).
-[Create a new document](#create36) per revision to better implement version control.
+You can query a particular revision using its `_rev`, however, older revisions are regularly deleted by a process called <a href="http://en.wikipedia.org/wiki/Data_compaction" target="blank">compaction</a>.
+A consequence of compaction is that you cannot rely on a successful response when querying a particular document revision using its `_rev` to obtain a history of revisions to your document.
+If you need a version history of your documents, a solution is to [create a new document](#documentCreate) for each revision.

 ### Distributed Databases and Conflicts